ReLU to the Rescue: Improve Your On-Policy Actor-Critic with Positive Advantages: Introduction

 \section{Introduction}

-Deep Reinforcement Learning (DRL) is a paradigm to approximate solutions to complex sequential decision-making problems in domains such as robotics \citep{ibarz2021train}, autonomous driving \citep{kiran2021deep}, strategy games \citep{mnih2015human,silver2017mastering,arulkumaran2019alphastar}, and human-computer interaction \citep{ziegler2019fine}.
-In recent years, DRL algorithms have achieved state-of-the-art performance on many challenging benchmarks \citep{young19minatar,gymnax2022github,todorov2012mujoco,brockman2016openai}.
-However, their success in real-world applications does not only depend on their capacity to execute tasks while simultaneously refining the equations defining their action policy.
-It also hinges on cautious policy execution in the face of finite observations of a world in flux to avoid catastrophic results.
+Deep Reinforcement Learning (DRL) finds approximate solutions to complex sequential decision-making problems in domains such as robotics \citep{ibarz2021train}, autonomous driving \citep{kiran2021deep}, strategy games \citep{mnih2015human,silver2017mastering,arulkumaran2019alphastar}, and human-computer interaction \citep{ziegler2019fine}.
+DRL algorithms achieve state-of-the-art performance on many challenging benchmarks \citep{young19minatar,gymnax2022github,todorov2012mujoco,brockman2016openai}.
+However, their use in real-world applications depends on their capacity to execute tasks while making policy updates in the face of finite observations of a changing world.
+On-policy algorithms, such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal} or Asynchronous Advantage Actor-Critic (A3C) \citep{mnih2016asynchronous}, update differentiable policies based on recent interactions with the environment.
+This recency bias and the capacity to actively sample informative observations make on-policy approaches compelling candidates for applications in dynamic real-world environments.